MediciHouse07/Learning_Records/FM_02_single_variable_calculus.md

 - in linear approximation, you throw the quadric term
 -

+2022/06/09:

+3000<->4500

+- timedilatin, special relativity
+- transmitter
+- linear approximation, quadratic approximation
+- because it is dx, so higher order term can be omitted
+- quardridic = linear + f''/2(x-x0)^2
+- ln(1+x)
+- TBR next lecture, explain where does quadridic came
+- second term provides a better fit parabola

 ### Lecture 12 <br>
 2022/04/01: finished, this course is not about relative rate of change
 ### Lecture 13 <br>